 - The Deadlift: a hip-dominant lift that develops the posterior chain—the glutes, hamstrings, spinal erectors, and traps.
 And again, hundreds of other muscles.

-- The Push Press: to develop the shoulders, upper chest, and triceps.
+- The Overhead Press: to develop the shoulders, upper chest, and triceps.

 - The Chin-Up: an upper-body pull to develop the upper back, biceps, and forearms.
 It’s also a great ab exercise.